krispy-kenay/Project2-Stream-Compaction/README.md

 ### Radix Sort (Extra Credit)

 Finally, for the extra credit I implemented radix sort on top of the work-efficient scan.
 Each digit is processed by splitting the array into buckets using map → scan → scatter, and then recombining them.
 Repeating this for each bit group results in a complete integer sort on the GPU.

+### CMake modifications

+I had to modify the CMakeLists.txt and add `target_include_directories(${CMAKE_PROJECT_NAME} PRIVATE "C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v13.0/include")` after `add_executable(...)` because otherwise CMake somehow cannot find CUDA.
+But aside from that I didn't add any other files or changed the file in any other way.

 ---